-Danielle Katz, Founder and Executive Director: At four months of age, Danielle took one of the last runs down the Stanislaus River before it was dammed.
+Danielle Katz, Co-founder and Board President: At four months of age, Danielle took one of the last runs down the Stanislaus River before it was dammed.
 At 14 she became a river guide, regularly working trips on the Klamath, Rogue, and Tatshenshini-Alsek in Alaska for James Henry River Journeys.
 She ran her first Source to Sea trip in 2009, paddling 2,271 miles down the length of the Mississippi for the non-profit What About Blue, raising funds to build wells and sanitation projects in Rwanda.
-She has worked with local river non-profits, including the Gulf of Mexico Alliance, and the Tuolumne River Trust.

 Galen Licht, Headwaters Ambassador: Galen Licht has been kayaking since he was three years old.
 He is the founder of the UCSC Kayak Club, a Kokatat kayaking ambassador, and a strongly respected member of the paddling community.
 He recently placed 7th in the Men’s HP World Surf Kayak Championships (2011), and placed 1st in the Men’s HP at the Santa Cruz Surf Festival in 2009 and 2010.
 He will lead the Rivers for Change Headwater’s Team through the Class IV and V+ sections of the watershed.